 - The endometrial cell receptors can interact with the presence of high levels of the corresponding hormones.

 - When the delicate balance of these hormones changes, the endometrium can also change and cause abnormal cellular development to occur.

 As research continues, scientists are learning more about the genetic changes that occur to cause healthy endometrial cells to become cancerous.
 At Moffitt Cancer Center, the only National Cancer Institute-designated Comprehensive Cancer Center in Florida, we are proud to offer our patients the latest options in uterine cancer treatment, including innovative clinical trials.
 Through these promising studies, we are continually contributing to the growing body of medical research, which allows us to better understand uterine cancer causes and develop improved cancer treatments that enhance survival rates and enrich our patients’ quality of life.
+We're proud to say that our Gynecologic Oncology program was ranked 40th out of 319 eligible hospitals in the Best Hospital for Gynecology category by U.S. News & World Report in 2018.
 If you’d like to discuss uterine cancer causes with the team of cancer experts at Moffitt, please call 1-888-MOFFITT or schedule an appointment by completing our online form.
 Even if you don’t have a referral, our physicians will be pleased to consult with you.